Back To Top

 Knowing the risk factors

-Many people have participated in recreational drug use at some point in their lives, but some of us are more likely than others to develop problems with drugs.
+Many people have participated in recreational drug use at some point in their lives, but some of us are more likely than others to develop a substance use disorder.
 Some risk factors may be beyond your control, but knowing the factors that can contribute to substance use problems can empower you to take steps toward reducing your likelihood of developing an addiction.

 Risk factors you need to know:

 • Gender: Studies show that people of different genders use drugs in different ways.
-Women may develop an addiction earlier in their drug use than men.
+Women may develop an addiction earlier in their drug use than men, even if they start out at lower levels of drug use than men.

-• Genetics: If you know that someone in your family has a substance use problem, you may be more likely to develop one, too.
+• Genetics: If you know that someone in your family has a substance use disorder, you may be more likely to develop one, too.

 • Method of use: Injecting or smoking drugs like cocaine, opiates, heroin, or opioid painkillers can increase the risk of developing an addiction.